ljsinclair/featurebase-docs/docs/cloud/programmaticaccess.md

 Alternatively, every API call can be accompanied with a valid API key.
 [Learn how to create an API key](/docs/cloud/cloud-authentication/cloud-auth-create-key/)

-Use an API key' secret for all of your API calls as the Authorization header:
+Use an API key's secret for all of your API calls as the Authorization header:

 `--header 'X-API-Key: <key secret>'`